-Increasingly, CFD and FX dealers are looking to provide financial services in highly-regulated jurisdictions.
-Many of these dealers are unaware that Australia offers a little known exemption to the financial services licensing requirements.
+Increasingly CFD and FX dealers are looking to provide financial services in highly-regulated jurisdictions.
+Many of these dealers are unaware that Australia offers a little-known exemption to the financial services licensing requirements.

-What Is Reg 7.6.02AG?
+What is Reg 7.6.02AG?

 Reg 7.6.02AG(2E) provides an exemption for CFD and FX dealers to hold an AFS Licence when:

-- the entity is only providing advice, dealing, and market-making services in derivatives and foreign exchange contracts.
+- the entity is only providing advice, dealing, and market making services in derivatives and foreign exchange contracts.

 This is not a black and white concept, but rather takes into consideration a range of factors and circumstances on the balance of facts.
-A good summary starts on page 13 of ASIC’s Regulatory Guide 121 and we encourage everyone to read through this before launching into use of Reg 7.6.02AG.
+A good summary starts on page 13 of ASIC’s Regulatory Guide 121, and we encourage everyone to read through this before launching into use of Reg 7.6.02AG.

 It is important you read through this guidance carefully and obtain advice if you are unsure whether you are captured or not.